searchspring/snap/packages/snap-tracker/README.md

 ```

 ### `isSending` property
 The `isSending` property contains the return value from `setTimeout` and when defined, signifys that an event is being sent to the beacon endpoint.
-If subsequent events are invoked and `isSending` is still defined, the incoming event will be added to the event queue.
+If subsequent events are invoked and `isSending` is still defined, the incoming event will be added to the event queue to be sent at a later time.

 ### `namespace` property
 The `namespace` property contains the Tracker namespace.
 Invoking this method is only required if a bundle contains multiple Tracker instances.